revalue-o/revalue-o/README.md

 ### Hi there 👋

-## I AM LAZY
+## About
-so I just use default README
+I am a student interested in Security

 <!--
 **revalue-o/revalue-o** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.